-Although the favourite amongst many comments on this blog, Jo Swinson has ruled herself out of standing.
+Although the favourite amongst many comments on Lib Dem Voice, Jo Swinson has ruled herself out of standing.

 The mechanics of the election are pretty straight-forward:

 - They need five nominations to stand and MPs can only nominate one candidate

 - The returning officer is William Wallace

 - The election is by AV and secret ballot